gmarzot/aiomoqt-python/README.md

 The high-level control message API is used for sending MoQT control messages to a server, providing typical default values for most arguments, and flexible type handling for input arguments.
 Those messages which expect a response, support the blocking asyncio ```await``` call construct via an optional flag (```wait_response=True```).
 The synchronous call will return a response message object.
 Asynchronous calls will return the request message object, and will return immediately.
 Some response handling is provided by the default handler.

-The message serialization/deserialization classes provide ```<moqt-msg-obj>.serialize()``` which returns an 'aioquic' Buffer with the entire message serialized in buf.data and buf.tell() at the end of the buffer.
+The message serialization/deserialization classes provide ```<moqt-msg-obj>.serialize()``` which returns an 'qh3' Buffer with the entire message serialized in buf.data and buf.tell() at the end of the buffer.
 The buffer data may be passed directly to ```session.send_control_message()```.
 The ```<moqt-msg-class>.deserialize()``` call returns an instance of the given class populated from the deserialized data.
-MoQT messages that start with a type and length, will already have had the type and length parsed/pulled provided 'aioquic' buffer.
+MoQT messages that start with a type and length, will already have had the type and length parsed/pulled provided 'qh3' buffer.

 #### see aiomoqt-python/aiomoqt/examples for additional examples